 How to Turn Captured Data into Something Useful

-You are aware of blockers in your mindset and learning tech stack.
+You are aware of blockers in your mindset and learning technology stack.
 You have a list of useful attributes to access and evaluate metrics you have on hand.
 The next step is to gather that data and store it.
 But, we don’t want to just let the data fester.
 This is where the really hard work begins.

 [A Guide] How High-Performing Training Teams Leverage Learning Analytics

-Organizations that focus on capturing and analyzing data that shows how learning metrics impact organizational objectives, are leading the change in learning analytics.
+Organizations that focus on capturing and analyzing data that shows how training metrics impact organizational objectives, are leading the change in learning analytics.
 We’ve gathered stories from training leaders who’ve made the journey.
 Follow their path in our guide.